-For a folding e-bike that’s aimed at the budget end of the market, the Morfuns Eole X has an impressive specification.
+For a folding e-bike that’s aimed at the budget end of the market, the Morfuns Eole X has impressive specifications.
 I have listed all the key features below.

 - 250w / 350w rear hub motor: Very smooth and surprisingly quiet in operation (when compared to similar hub motors)

 - 36v 10Ah battery: Uses high-quality LG cells and doubles up as the seat post – nice design and optional 15Ah battery available.

 - Hydraulic brakes: Branded Morfuns – functionality similar to Shimano MT200.